 When an organization in the UK receives Sponsor License it authorizes them to recruit foreign nationals outside of EEA area.
 They can employ skilled workers to work for their organization.
 However, along with rights, there are some duties or responsibilities upon sponsor license holders as well.
 If you are an organization in the UK applying for sponsor license, it is better you know the duties that you need to perform as sponsor license holder because if you fail to do so then you may face a downgrade in user rating, your license may be suspended or withdraw and you are putting the jobs of existing migrant workers at risk.

 Carry out checks of sponsored workers

-You need to carry out the following duties to make sure you are complying completely as an organisation:
+You need to carry out following duties to make sure you are complying completely as an organization.

-- You must check that foreign national employees working in your organisation have the necessary skills, qualifications or professional accreditations to do their jobs, and provide documentary evidence to confirm this,
+- You must check that foreign national employees working in your organization have the necessary skills, qualifications or professional accreditations to do their jobs.
+You must keep copies of documents showing this as well;

-- You must only offer certificates of sponsorship to people when the job you are offering them is suitable for sponsorship,
+- You must only offer certificates of sponsorship to people when the job you are offering them is suitable for sponsorship; and

 - You must inform UK Visas and Immigration (UKVI) if workers you sponsored are not complying with the conditions of their visa.